 RadSense1 setup and options

 Inside the wall of the box, you can find a tiny screwdriver as well as a USB Type C cable.
 Use these to adjust and power your device.
-To start using the device, plug the USB cable into the USB adapter and the device and after a few seconds, the device will light up (unless this has been turned off by another user of the device).
+To start using the device, plug the USB cable into the USB adapter and the device.
+After a few seconds, the device will light up (unless this has been specifically turned off by a user of the device).

-By default, the device is setup to display the color green when you are close and a dim white when nothing is detected.
-Place the device safely on a table or a chair to test it.
-When you are within the detection zone of 3m (9ft), the light should be green.
+By default, the device is setup to display the color red when you are detected and a dim white when nothing is detected.
+Place the device safely on a table edge or a chair to test it.
+When you are within the detection zone of 3m (9ft), the light should be red.
 If you move further away, the light will fade to a dim white.
 When you are in the zone that the device can see, Output 1 will be opened or closed.
 This allows you to either make or break a connection.
-See wiring in the menu to the right.

 If you only want to turn something on/off when someone enters the detections zone, you won’t need to do anything but to connect the wire you want to connect/disconnect.
 You do however have several options:

-• You can select from multiple LED color combos using the Settings (below).
+• You can select from different LED color combos or no LED using the Settings (below).

 • You can tweak the precision/speed of the sensor using the Settings (below).